italo-souza-silva/webdev/PHP/README.md

  *  **Get Method**: "PHP $_GET is a PHP super global variable which is used to collect form data after submitting an HTML form with method="get". $_GET can also collect data sent in the URL."<a href="#biblio">¹</a>
  *  **Post Method**: "PHP $_POST is a PHP super global variable which is used to collect form data after submitting an HTML form with method="post". $_POST is also widely used to pass variables."² Also, the post variable is safer than get.
 If there is the need to store sensitive data, always use the post method.

  **PHP Database Connection**: To connect to a database, it is a little tricky.
-To do that, it is needed to open a connection.³(w3school) In the [MySQL folder project](https://github.com/ItaloSSilva19/webdev/tree/master/MYSQL/Diary), there is a more elaborated way to do this. check it out!
+To do that, it is needed to open a connection.³(w3school) Check how to do it in the <a href="#exe">code sample section</a>

  <sup>To learn more about php, check the links bellow!</sup>